carlisia/bio-adapt/docs/emerge/alternatives.md

 **Why emerge is different**:

-- Emerge does continuous synchronization, not discrete consensus
+- Emerge does continuous [synchronization](../concepts/synchronization.md), not discrete consensus
-- Emerge needs no leader election
+- Emerge needs no leader election (see [Decentralization](decentralization.md))
 - Emerge handles dynamic values, not fixed decisions
-- Emerge optimizes for coordination, not consistency
+- Emerge optimizes for coordination, not consistency (see [Goals](../concepts/goals.md))

 ### 3. Message Queues (RabbitMQ/Kafka)